syncfusion-content/windowsforms-docs/WindowsForms/TreeView/Data-Binding.md

 # Data Binding

-TreeViewAdv does not have direct option to populate from XML.
-This below section will help to load TreeViewAdv from XML.
+TreeViewAdv does not have direct option to load/save from XML file.
+This below section will help to load/save TreeViewAdv from XML.

 {% tabs %}